-- 2. Absences from classes will be authorized under the following circumstances: - 2.1.
-Professional meetings when, in the judgment of the President or his designee, attendance at such a meeting would contribute to improving teaching or scholarship at the College;
+- 2. Absences from classes may be authorized under the following circumstances: - 2.1.
+Professional meetings when, in the judgment of the President or their designee, attendance at such a meeting would contribute to improving teaching or scholarship at the College. - 2.2.

-- 2.2.
 Sickness, injury, pregnancy and/or confinement that prevents the faculty member's performance of duty or when a member of his or her immediate family is actually ill; - 2.3.
-Family emergencies, including attending the funerals of the faculty member's spouse, or the faculty member or spouse's parents, brothers, sisters, grandparents, or children; or for any other absence designated by the President as an emergency; - 2.4.
-Specific assignments of the President of short duration, or special circumstances where the President considers such absences to be for valid reasons. - 2.5.
-Unauthorized absence of a faculty member is not permitted.
-Unauthorized absences are a violation of the terms of the faculty member's appointment.
-Any faculty member absent for two days and who fails to obtain authorized leave will be considered to have abandoned their position.
-The instructor will be subject to disciplinary action which may include leave without pay, dismissal, or another personnel action. - 2.6.
-In the event of a planned faculty absence prior authorization is required.
+Family emergencies, including attending the funerals of the faculty member's spouse, or the faculty member or spouse's parents, brothers, sisters, grandparents, or children; or for any other absence designated by the President as an emergency. - 2.4.
+Specific assignments of the President of short duration, or special circumstances where the President considers such absences to be for valid reasons. - 3.
+Unauthorized absence. - 3.1.
+Unauthorized absences of a faculty member are not permitted.
+Unauthorized absences are a violation of the terms of the faculty member's appointment. - 3.2.
+Any faculty who is absent from work without authorized leave for three (3) consecutive workdays shall be deemed to have abandoned his/her position and to have voluntarily resigned from employment. - 3.3.
+For other unauthorized absences, not including job abandonment, the instructor may be subject to disciplinary action, including but not limited to, leave without pay, dismissal, or another personnel action. - 3.4.
+Bona fide emergencies may be taken into consideration. - 4.
+Absence approval. - 4.1.
+Prior authorization is required in the event of a planned faculty absence.
 The request for permission to be absent should be made to the Department Chair/Program Coordinator with final approval from the Dean of Academic and Technical Programs.
-Faculty members are obligated to notify the Department Chair as early as possible so that the latter may make appropriate arrangements for missed classes. - 2.7.
-Faculty members should contact the Human Resources Office, for information regarding sick leave, catastrophic sick leave pool, leave without pay, extended leave without pay, military leave, volunteer firefighter leave, family medical leave, parental leave, foster parental leave, emergency bereavement leave, emergency leave, worker's compensation, return to work policy, and absence for jury duty. - 3.
-A faculty member is responsible for notifying the Department Chair/Program Coordinator of an absence in time to ensure the uninterrupted schedule of classes.
+Faculty members are obligated to notify the Department Chair as early as possible so that the latter may make appropriate arrangements for missed classes. - 4.2.
+Faculty members should contact the Human Resources Office for information regarding sick leave, catastrophic sick leave pool, leave without pay, extended leave without pay, military leave, volunteer firefighter leave, family medical leave, parental leave, foster parental leave, emergency bereavement leave, emergency leave, worker's compensation, return to work policy, and absence for jury duty. - 4.3.
+A faculty member is responsible for notifying the Department Chair/Program Coordinator of their absence in a timely manner that allows an uninterrupted schedule of classes.